graphhopper/graphhopper/docs/web/api-doc.md

 ## Example output for the case type=json

-Keep in mind that some attributes which are not documented here can be removed in the future - so you should not rely on them!
+Keep in mind that some attributes which are not documented here can be removed in the future - you should not rely on them!

 ```json
 {